Brent Cross Shopping Centre: Expansion plans

 Brent Cross shopping centre was planned to be extended as a part of the Brent Cross Cricklewood regeneration scheme.
 The John Lewis and Fenwick Department stores were to remain in their current location, Marks & Spencer was to move to a new location on the extended site, the bus station was to be relocated, and new parks, a "living bridge" across the North Circular Road and a cinema were all planned, along with new multi-storey car parks (with the existing surface carparks to be used for the shopping centre extension).
 Outline planning permission was achieved in 2010, and preparatory site clearance started in early 2018.
 Construction had been expected to start in 2018, but the whole scheme was put on hold in July 2018.

 Transport

 The Brent Cross bus station is adjacent to the shopping centre and is served by 14 different day bus routes with links throughout North London and to West London, the West End, and Hertfordshire.

 The shopping centre is surrounded by a "spaghetti junction" of trunk roads typical from the time it was built.
 As a result, pedestrian access to and from the shopping centre complex has been deemed "hostile" in modern times.
-The Brent Cross Cricklewood regeneration scheme aims to improve the local environment, and a new Brent Cross West Thameslink station is under construction to support pedestrian access, and is planned to open in late 2022.
+The Brent Cross Cricklewood regeneration scheme aims to improve the local environment, and a new Brent Cross West Thameslink station opened in December 2023.